 Plantar fasciitis/heel pain syndrome has many causes.
 Risk factors such as weight gain, foot type (flat feet, high arched feet), high levels of activity, sports, overuse, improper shoegear, improper support of the feet, trauma, tightness of muscles and daily activities can trigger the classic symptoms.
 Often, there is no single cause, but a culmination of several risk factors.
 It is imperative to address all of these factors to treat this condition successfully.

 Your podiatrist will perform a thorough examination and history of your condition.
 He/she will explain the cause of the problem and offer you various treatment options.
 X-rays will usually be taken to assess the status of the heel bone and to check for other findings such as arthritis, foreign objects, fractures, etc. There are numerous treatment options, and the treatment protocol will vary according to the severity of the patient's symptoms.

 - Treatment options can include oral-anti inflammatory medications, heel cushions, heel cups, physical therapy, stretching exercises, taping/strapping of the foot, over-the-counter inserts, custom orthotics, injections, soft tissue wraps, weight loss, changes of shoes, using ice, not walking barefoot, casting, night splints and surgery.
-Each option has advantages and disadvantages, and must be tailored to the needs and unique characteristics of each patient.
+Each option has advantages and disadvantages and must be tailored to the needs and unique characteristics of each patient.

 - Conservative care is successful 85% of the time, and surgical treatment is usually performed 5-10% of the time.
 The surgical technique differs according to the surgeon's preference.
-The surgery is usually performed in an outpatient setting and can be performed "traditionally," with removal of the spur and surgical release of the ligament.
-The newest technique is non-invasive, and utilizes high-powered electric shock wave therapy.
+The surgery is usually performed in an outpatient setting and can be performed "traditionally," with the removal of the spur and surgical release of the ligament.
+The newest technique is non-invasive and utilizes high-powered electric shock wave therapy.

 Can I Prevent It From Happening Again?